 If you need help to identify the oil beetles you find, you can download the oil beetle identification guide.

 Oil beetles are incredible insects, but they are under threat.
-Four of Britain’s native oil beetles are thought to be extinct, and the remaining four species have suffered drastic declines due to the changes in the way our countryside is managed.
+Three of Britain’s native oil beetles are thought to be extinct, and the remaining five species have suffered drastic declines due to the changes in the way our countryside is managed.

 As well as taking part in our oil beetle hunt please explore our webpages for more information on oil beetle conservation.